harshrana14-fi/fundraising-intern-portal/README.md

 - **Search Functionality**: Search and filter capabilities
 - **Pagination**: Handle large datasets efficiently

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is created for educational and demonstration purposes.

-## Support

-For questions or support, please create an issue in the GitHub repository.

 ---